Topological two-dimensional Su-Schrieffer-Heeger analogue acoustic networks: Total reflection at corners and corner induced modes: Edge waves and corner effects

 It is also interesting to notice the non-trivial phase of the reflection coefficient.
 In fact, this phase is a marker of the topological structure of the edge wave band~\cite{Xiao14}, which means the higher order topology of the network~\cite{Xie18,Ota19,Zhu20,Xu20,Coutant20}.
-Indeed, in the one-dimensional SSH model, it was shown that the relative phase between the two components of Bloch waves encodes the presence or absence of an edge mode~\cite{Delplace11,Dalibard18}, leading to a constructive proof of the bulk-edge correspondance in one dimension.
-Interestingly, the same argument can be employed here, in two dimensions, to explain the presence of corner modes from the phase of the reflection coefficient, leading to an edge-corner correspondance.
+Indeed, in the one-dimensional SSH model, it was shown that the relative phase between the two components of Bloch waves encodes the presence or absence of an edge mode~\cite{Delplace11,Dalibard18}, leading to a constructive proof of the bulk-edge correspondence in one dimension.
+Interestingly, the same argument can be employed here, in two dimensions, to explain the presence of corner modes from the phase of the reflection coefficient.
+By similarity to the bulk-boundary correspondence, we call this ``edge-corner correspondence''.